sealuzh/PerformanceHat/readme.md

 ### Running the Feedback Handler Server

-The plugin needs a server as a data source for runtime monitoring data of deployed instances.
-We plan to develop connectors for services such as [NewRelic](http://newrelic.com/).
-For now, you can use the embedded server under the **cw-feedback-handler** submodule.
+* The plugin needs a server as a data source for runtime monitoring data of deployed instances.

-In order to run the embedded [Jetty](http://eclipse.org/jetty/) server instance you can run

-``mvn -pl ../cw-feedback-handler jetty:run``

-directly from the parent module in **cw-feedback-eclipse-parent**.
+* This component is located in the **cw-feedback-handler** submodule.
+* Run it with `mvn jetty:run` in **cw-feedback-handler**

 ## Usage in an example application

+### Requirements

+* Completed previous steps of this readme
+* **cw-feedback-handler** is still running (`mvn jetty:run`)

 To see the plugin in action, you will need an example application (target) that will be analyzed by the plugin to give performance hints while modifying the code of the example application.

-The code for the example application is located in the  **cw-feedback-example-application** submodule.
+* The code for the example application is located in the **cw-feedback-example-application** submodule.

-To use the plugin (installed by the instructions in the previous sections), you will have to do the following steps.
+To use the plugin in the example application do the following steps

-### Build the injected monitoring component

- The injection of monitoring code into the example application is done by running `mvn install` in the folder **cw-feedback-example-application**.
-During this build, the monitoring code (found in **cw-feedback-eclipse-monitoring**) is weaved into the example code using [AspectJ](https://eclipse.org/aspectj/).
-It is important that the build/install of the **cw-feedback-eclipse-parent** parent project is done prior to this step, as described in the sections above.
-Otherwise the **cw-feedback-eclipse-monitoring** will not be available as a local maven repo entry, and hence can not be added to the example application in **cw-feedback-example-application**.

-### Register the application

-Run the feedback handler server (submodule **cw-feedback-handler**) by using the isntructions from previous sections.
-Then, open a browser and navigate to the URL `http://localhost:8080/monitoring/register?applicationId=YOUR_APPLICATION_ID` where your replace `YOUR_APPLICATION_ID` with an arbitrarily chosen name or identifier for the example application (no white spaces!).
-You should get a Message containing an access token for the example application.
-It will look like this:
-``{"accessToken":"gvkr7bg4use0ponuunt3pekdjq"}``.
-Remember / write down this token.

-### Configure Eclipse
+* Run `mvn install` in **cw-feedback-example-application**
+* Choose an application id for your example application
+* Open `http://localhost:8080/monitoring/register?applicationId=YOUR_APPLICATION_ID` in the browser and replace `YOUR_APPLICATION_ID` with the application id you chose
+* Note / write down the access token you get from the step above

-In the eclipse instance where you installed the plugin, open **Window** > **Preferences** and look for the **Feedback-Driven Development** entry on the left side.
+* In Eclipse: open **Window** > **Preferences** and look for the **Feedback-Driven Development** entry on the left side.
 Click on it, and enter `http://localhost:8080/` as Feedback Handler URL.
-The second entry on the properties page is optional and can be left empty.

-### Configure Example Application

-In Eclipse, right click on **cw-feedback-example-application**, then choose **Configure** in the context menu and click on **Enable Feedback Nature**.
-The Icon of the module in the project explorer of Eclipse should change now.
+* In Eclipse: right click on **cw-feedback-example-application**, then choose **Configure** in the context menu and click on **Enable Feedback Nature**.

-Now, you have to modify the file in **cw-feedback-example-application** under the path `src/main/resources/config.properties` and replace the **monitoring.app_id** placeholder with the application name / id you used in the registration step before.
+* Modify `src/main/resources/config.properties` in **cw-feedback-example-application**: Replace the **monitoring.app_id** placeholder with the application name / id you used in the registration step before.
 Also, replace the **monitoring.access_token** placeholder by the access token you got from the server and wrote down.

-Now, right click on **cw-feedback-example-application** and open **Properties**.
+* In Eclipse: right click on **cw-feedback-example-application** and open **Properties**.
 Look for the **Feedback-Driven Development** entry on the left side, and enter the app id and access token from before again.
 Then, on the left side, under **Feedback-Driven Development**, you should see an entry named **Performance Hat**.
 Open that entry and enter some time values for the two options (for example 200 ms and 200 ms).

-### Running the Example Applicatoin
 Be sure that the Feedback Handler is still running at this point.
 Otherwise start it again prior to running the Example Application.

-Now run the Example Application by executing the main method in **cw-feedback-example-application** in the class `uzh.ifi.seal.performancehat.example.Application`.
-After the webapplication has started, go to a browser and open the following two urls:
+* run the Example Application by executing the main method in **cw-feedback-example-application** in the class `uzh.ifi.seal.performancehat.example.Application`

+* After the webapplication has started, go to a browser and open the following two urls:
 `http://localhost:9000/example`
 `http://localhost:9000/users`